Amniotic fluid index

 Amniotic fluid index (AFI) is a quantitative estimate of amniotic fluid and an indicator of fetal well-being.
 It is a separate measurement from the biophysical profile.

-AFI is the score (expressed in cm) given to the amount of amniotic fluid seen on ultrasonography of a pregnant uterus.
-To determine the AFI, doctors may use a four-quadrant technique, when the deepest, unobstructed, vertical length of each pocket of fluid is measured in each quadrant and then added up to the others, or the so-called "Single Deepest Pocket" technique.
+AFI is the score (expressed in centimetres) given to the amount of amniotic fluid seen on ultrasonography of a pregnant uterus.
+To determine the AFI, doctors may use a four-quadrant technique, when the deepest, unobstructed, vertical length of each pocket of fluid is measured in each quadrant and then added up to the others, or the so-called "single deepest pocket" technique.

-An AFI between 8–18 is considered normal.
-Median AFI level is approximately 14 from week 20 to week 35, when the amniotic fluid begins to reduce in preparation for birth.
-An AFI < 5–6 is considered as oligohydramnios.
+An AFI between 8 and 18 cm is considered normal.
+Median AFI level is approximately 14 cm from week 20 to week 35, when the amniotic fluid begins to reduce in preparation for birth.
+An AFI smaller than 5–6 cm is considered as oligohydramnios.
 The exact number can vary by gestational age.
 The fifth percentile for gestational age is sometimes used as a cutoff value.

-An AFI > 24–25 is considered as polyhydramnios.
+An AFI larger than 24–25 cm is considered as polyhydramnios.